D3SOX/arch-guide/docs/encryption/index.md

 Additionally, install the microcode packages for your cpu, e.g. `intel-ucode` or `amd-ucode`.

-Now find the UUID of the boot partition (in the line starting with `/dev/sdXY`) and note it down
+Now find the UUID of the root partition (in the line starting with `/dev/sdXZ`) and note it down

 ```bash
 blkid | grep "UUID="